hellowhirl/mastering-git/git_notes.md

 ### Short status

-Alternative to git status is `git status -s`
+Alternative to git status is `git status -s` to show more concise summary

 - we have 2 columns: left represents "staging area", and right column represents the "working directory"
 - a red "M" in the right column means we have some changes but they are not in the staging area